-We begin by transforming Lindblad master equation into the GKS form.
-After obtaining the GKS matrix $A$, we decompose A into the linear combination of rank 1 generators through the spectral decomposition.
-Then each constituent generator $ \vec{a}_k\vec{a}^\dag_k$ decomposed into the unitary conjugation of a semigroup from the universal set.
+where $n$ is the number of non-zero eigenvalues of $\mathcal{A}$.
+We begin by transforming the Lindblad master equation into the GKS form.
+And after, we decompose $\mathcal{A}$ into a linear combination of rank one generators through the spectral decomposition.
+Then, each constituent generator $ \vec{a}_k\vec{a}^\dag_k$ decomposed into the unitary conjugation of a semigroup from the universal set.
 See reference \cite{r11,r16} for details and proof of Theorem.